federicobetti99/CLA_project/README.md

 # Estimating the diagonal of the inverse

-This repository contains the numerical experiments for the "Estimating the diagonal of the inverse" project, carried out in the context of the MATH-453 Computational Linear Algebra course at EPFL.
+This repository contains the numerical experiments for the `Estimating the diagonal of the inverse` project, carried out in the context of the MATH-453 Computational Linear Algebra course at EPFL.

 ## Repository description
 - `code` - Implementation of the experiments